 Update on the BCMA’s Ongoing Commitment to Justice, Equity, Diversity, and Inclusion: April 2021

 The BC Museums Association is committed to supporting justice, equity, diversity, and inclusion within the museum and cultural sector and in our own organizational practices.
 A key component of this commitment is being open and transparent with our community.
 Moving forward, we are committing to providing quarterly updates about the steps we are taking to support justice, equity, diversity, and inclusion.
 If you have feedback or would like to share your thoughts, we encourage you to contact us at any time.
-To read our past updates, please visit this playlist.
+To read our past updates, please visit this page

 In recent weeks there have been tragic examples of violent anti-Asian racism in Canada and the United States.